Get the lowdown on 3DXML — from its origin story to its main advantages.

 - Right-click on its name.

-- Click Choose Default Programme, followed by Browse.
+- Click Choose Default Program, followed by Browse.

-- Select the compatible programme to launch the file.
+- Select the compatible program to launch the file.

 How to create and edit a 3DXML file.

-Dassault’s programmes remain your best bet for creating, manipulating and editing 3DXML files.
+Dassault’s programs remain your best bet for creating, manipulating, and editing 3DXML files.
 These include CATIA and the 3D XML Player.

 3DXML files: frequently asked questions.

 What software opens 3DXML files?

 Although Daussult Systèmes designed 3DXML files, you can open and view them on a range of software including Adobe Acrobat, which incorporates a file extension for 3DXML.